mthous72/Discord-Text-Splitter/README.md

 # Text Splitter

+I got frustrated that every text splitters online seemed to lose all of my formatting when I was writing big sections of my stories in a text editor.
+Hard to keep my character count to 2000 sometimes.
+So I created this.
 A simple, lightweight application for splitting large text into smaller chunks of a specified maximum length, while intelligently preserving paragraph or word boundaries.

 ## What is Text Splitter?